 Following the successful User Day event organised in 2023, User Day 2024 will be organised in order to disseminate results of projects that have had access to EuroHPC JU systems.
-A budget of 150,000 Euros will be allocated from DEP operational activities.
+An estimated budget of EUR 150,000 will be allocated from DEP operational activities.